lpan18/Mesh-Subdivision-Decimation-OpenGL/README.md

-# CMPT764 Assignment1
+# CMPT764 Assignment2

-## Part I Obj_view
+## Mesh Decimation
-unzip a1q1.zip
+unzip file
-open folder A1_obj_view
 run ```cmake . ```
 run ```make```
-run ```./obj_view```
+run ```./mcaq```
 Click open button to open an obj file.
-Play around with different slide bars and mesh presentation options.
+Enter the k value and Number of vertices you want to collaspe in the textbox, and then click button "Decimate".
-Click save button to save the current mesh to an obj file.
+Click save button to save the decimated mesh to an obj file.
 Click quit button to quit the program.

-## Part II Subdivision
-unzip a1bonus.zip
-open folder subd
-run ```cmake . ```
-run ```make```
-run ```./subd```
-Click open button to open an obj file.
-Select a subdivision mode in the combobox, move the slider to set level of subdivision, and then click button "Run Subdivision".
-Click save button to save the current mesh to an obj file.
-Click quit button to quit the program.

 ## Structure of code files
+The MeshMcd.h and MeshMcd.cpp contains the main structure of mesh decimation algorithm.
-The Mesh.h and Mesh.cpp contains the main structure of winged-edge algorithm.
+The MeshSd.h and MeshSd.cpp contains the main structure of mesh subdivision algorithm.
+The W_edge.h, W_edge.cpp, Mesh.h, Mesh.cpp contains the main structure of winged edge and mesh structure.
-The subd.cpp and obj_view.cpp are the same.
+The obj_view.cpp contains the user interface.